 A large number of PC users today use USB drives to install the Windows operating system thanks to dirt cheap USB drives and plenty of free tools out there for creating bootable USB drives.

-Back in Windows XP and Vista days, most users were not even aware of the fact that it’s possible to install Windows operating system from USB drives.
-The method became popular with the release of Windows 7 Beta in January 2009.
-Plenty of free utilities have been released since than with variety of options to help users create bootable USB to install Windows operating system from USB drive.
+Back in Windows XP and Vista days, most users were not even aware of the fact that it’s possible to install the Windows operating system from USB drives.
+The method became popular with the release of Windows 7.
+Plenty of free utilities have been released since then with a variety of options to help users create bootable USB to install the Windows operating system from a USB drive.

 After the release of Windows 7 RTM in October 2009, Microsoft also released its official Windows 7 USB/DVD Download Tool to help users easily make USB drives bootable and then install Windows from the bootable USB drive.

 The official Windows 7 USB/DVD Download Tool is one of the primarily used tools to prepare bootable USB of Windows operating system.
 Although it has not received any significant updates since its initial release, Microsoft has quietly renamed the program page as Windows USB/DVD Download Tool in the last few months.

 As you likely know, a couple of months ago, the official page of Windows 7 USB/DVD Download Tool used the title Windows 7 USB/DVD Download Tool, but the title of the page is now Windows USB/DVD Download Tool.
 The content on the page even refers to the software as Windows USB/DVD Download Tool.
 Going by last edited information on CodePlex, it looks like the tool was renamed in last November.